Tag Archives: Sacrifice

 Whatever else may have been going on behind the scenes, one thing we can know for sure is that the real issue between these two men was neither physical nor emotional but spiritual in nature, and reflective of the two very different heart attitudes of the brothers.
 For proof of this, we need only to go to Hebrews 11:4, where we learn that the truly distinguishing feature between their two offerings was faith, for…

 By faith, Abel offered up a more acceptable sacrifice than Cain, through which he was commended as righteous, God commending him by accepting his gifts.

 And why was faith the deciding factor here?
 As it is explained so simply in Hebrews 11:6 and in 1 Samuel 16:7, respectively…

-Cain, on the other hand, in his rejection of the same Word, and in his willful determination to do things in his own way, foolishly attempted to come to God on his own terms, rather than approaching God in the manner which had previously been ordained.
-Such arrogant actions on Cain’s part resulted in God’s rejection of his offering, which provoked Cain to anger and to the subsequent murder of his brother, which led to a further curse being placed on his farming, and which, when he refused to repent, led to Cain’s separation from the presence of God, leading ultimately to a life of fearful wandering.
-As for the true nature of Cain’s heart and actions, they were best described centuries later by the Apostle John, when he warned his readers in 1 John 3:12: ““We should not be like Cain, who was of the evil one and murdered his brother.
-And why did he murder him?
-Because his own deeds were evil and his brother’s righteous.”
+Cain, on the other hand, in his rejection of the same Word and in his willful determination to do things in his own way, foolishly attempted to come to God on his own terms, rather than approaching God in the manner which had previously been ordained.
+Such arrogant actions on Cain’s part resulted in God’s rejection of his offering, which provoked Cain to anger and to the subsequent murder of his brother, led to a further curse being placed on his farming, and when he refused to repent, led to Cain’s separation from the presence of God, ultimately resulting in a life of fearful wandering.
+As for the true nature of Cain’s heart and actions, they were best described centuries later by the Apostle John, when he warned his readers in 1 John 3:12…

 Now, as we recall what we previously learned about the nature of the two trees—which was…